James Garbutt: Career

-His credits include: The Troubleshooters, The Borderers, Z-Cars, The Onedin Line, Warship, Doctor Who (in the serial Genesis of the Daleks), Bill Brand, When the Boat Comes In, Juliet Bravo, One by One, All Creatures Great and Small, Soldier Soldier (TV series) 'Band of Gold' episode (which features Robson & Jerome singing in an impromptu wedding band), Boon, Between the Lines and Casualty.
-James Garbutt died in April 2020 at the age of 94.
+Other credits include The Wednesday Play, Z-Cars, The Troubleshooters, Owen, M.D., Warship, Doctor Who (in the serial Genesis of the Daleks), Bill Brand, Juliet Bravo, One by One, All Creatures Great and Small, Boon, Between the Lines, Soldier Soldier (Band of Gold episode, which features Robson & Jerome singing in an impromptu wedding band) and Casualty.

+He died on 5 April 2020 at the age of 94.